How the Medical Research Act strengthens clinical research in Germany

 The Medical Research Act is a draft law that aims to speed up and reduce bureaucracy in approval procedures for clinical trials as well as approval procedures for medicinal products, medical devices and research-related radiation applications, while maintaining high standards for patient safety.

-Although the law is still before the Bundesrat and Bundestag for approval and no exact implementation date has been set, it is expected to come into effect by 2025.
-A rejection of the law is considered unlikely.
+Although the law is still before the Bundesrat and Bundestag for approval and no exact implementation date has been set, it is expected to come into force from 2025.
+It is considered unlikely that the law will fail.

 Federal Ministry of Health (BMG)